hansonmcoombs/training-basic_python/sphinx/source/functions.rst

 So what is happening here?
-The * in front of things_to_print tells python to take all of the values out of the iterable (in this case a list) and pass them as positional arguments (e.g. the first item in the list becomes the first positional argument and so on.
+The * in front of things_to_print tells python to take all of the values out of the iterable (in this case a list) and pass them as positional arguments (e.g. the first item in the list becomes the first positional argument and so on).
 Note that you are no longer printing a list when using * in front of things_to_print.
 Remember that kwargs are defined by a keyword and a value, which is not so different than a dictionary.
-Here how_to_print has keys that exaclty match the keywords of the print function (*sep*, *end*) and has the values to be used as the values of those keyword arguments. the **how_to_print, simply tells python to use the keys and values of the dictionary to set the function kwargs.
+Here how_to_print has keys that exaclty match some of the keywords of the print function (*sep*, *end*) and has the values to be used as the values of those keyword arguments. the **how_to_print, simply tells python to use the keys and values of the dictionary to set the function kwargs.